trevorbryant/fedramp-ssp/_pages/fedramp_moderate.md

 The organization:
 <ol type="a">
 <li>Enforces a limit of [FedRAMP Assignment: not more than three (3)] consecutive invalid logon attempts by a user during a [FedRAMP Assignment: fifteen (15) minutes]; and</li>
-Automatically [Selection: locks the account/node for a [FedRAMP Assignment: thirty (30) minutes]; delays next logon prompt according to [Assignment: organization-defined delay algorithm]] when the maximum number of unsuccessful attempts is exceeded.
+<li>Automatically [Selection: locks the account/node for a [FedRAMP Assignment: thirty (30) minutes]; delays next logon prompt according to [Assignment: organization-defined delay algorithm]] when the maximum number of unsuccessful attempts is exceeded.</li>
 </ol>

 |AC-7|Control Summary Information|